Omeprazole for Dogs - Dosage, Usage and Side Effects

 The amount of omeprazole prescribed to a dog will depend on various factors.
 The most important one will be the nature of the illness it is being used to treat, particularly in terms of progression and acuteness.
 However, this is not the only consideration.
 The medical history of the dog is also important as they might have contraindications which might affect the dosage.

 The size of the individual dog is also an important factor in terms of omeprazole dosage.
-In general, controlling the intragastric pH of a dog will require 0.7mg to 1.0 mg/kg/d (i.e. 2 milligrams per each kilogram of a dog's weight).
+In general, controlling the intragastric pH of a dog will require 0.7mg to 1.0 mg/kg/d (i.e. up to 1 milligram per each kilogram of a dog's weight).
 However, some studies suggest this may not be sufficient a dosage to be as effective as it could be.
 Regardless, it is up to the veterinarian to prescribe the correct dosage and it is our imperative to monitor its effects.

 Side effects of omeprazole for dogs